korang/hashpasscombine/README.md

 The output from hashcat in hash:pass format.

-USAGE:  python combine.py <originaldumphashfile> <hashcatcrackedhashfile>
+USAGE:  python combine.py "originaldumphashfile" "hashcatcrackedhashfile"